-In the five major photo-based projects I have been working on over the last decade—Shame’s Glove, Kissing on Main Street, Four Sisters, Intimographies, and Her Lover’s Shadow…Traces from the Snuff Box Archive of Desire—I have been meditating on the aesthetics of intimacy, the creativity of shame, the questions of the aesthetic form and the ethics of how to tell, how to show, and how to listen attentively to a life, and how to approach both the desire to create alternate forms of life and life practices (queer modes like that of the “spinster”) and the wish to develop a means to die (that is, something like the “good death”).
+In the major photo-based projects I have been working on over the last decade— Spirochetes of Contact, Shame’s Glove, Kissing on Main Street, Four Sisters, and Intimographies—I have been meditating on the aesthetics of intimacy, the creativity of shame, the questions of the aesthetic form and the ethics of how to tell, how to show, and how to listen attentively to a life, and how to approach both the desire to create alternate forms of life and life practices (queer modes like that of the “spinster”) and the wish to develop a means to die (that is, something like the “good death”).
 I’ll admit, though not without a little tinge of shame, that when, in the context of couples counseling, I described how I used to visit my great aunt Lis every weekend while I was at university, the therapist declared, “That’s not normal.
 That’s bizarre.”
 This affectively not normal or bizarre is an image of myself I have spent not a little time trying to reclaim through not just my archival research and but also my profoundly interlinked photographic practice and the practice of queer theorizing across my writing, teaching, and work with the resurrected dead technology of the SX-70 Polaroid.

 Such burns of shame converge not just in the scenes of my own workings out (if not through) with the camera but also in my in-progress book project The Volatile Image: Other Histories of Photography as the “I” that practices photography insinuates itself into the scene of theorizing and historicizing the photograph and its powers.
 Thinking with Adam Phillips and Leo Bersani’s notion of impersonal intimacies or the relational possibilities between strangers (articulated in their book Intimacies), and Eve Sedgwick’s concept of shame as not just folded with pride but a resource of flaming creativity (developed in her book Touching, Feeling), this intertwined practice-based, theoretical and historical project understands photography as a performative and relational practice with not just psychic but also social and political consequences for imagining and enacting the livable life and an approach to death.